efah12/gtst_course/README.md

-# hi my name is ANONYMOUS  i'm 17  i leave in WHOLEWORLD and I wanna be a ETHICAL HACKER thanks for teaching as NATHAN
+# Hi my name is Anony Mous i'm 17  i leave in Wholeworld and I wanna be a Ethical Hacker thanks for teaching as Nathan